-Document - Section [Page numbers] Proposed Amendment(s) Reason(s) for Review WMSP - Minerals Consultation Areas (paragraphs 4.22-4.23) and Policy SP11 Minerals Consultation Areas [p28-29] Replaced by RPD - Minerals Consultation Areas (RM7) [p37-39] To revise the extents of Mineral Consultation Areas to take into account the constraints of each site.
-WMP - Environment and Environmental Enhancement (WMP27) [p##-##] Replaced by RPD - Environment and Environmental Enhancement (RD1) [p40-44] To add a requirement for a net gain in biodiversity.
+Document - Section [Page numbers] Proposed Amendment(s) Reason(s) for Review minerals manufacture and other concrete products within the Plan Area WMSP - Minerals Consultation Areas (paragraphs 4.22-4.23) and Policy SP11 Minerals Consultation Areas [p28-29] Replaced by RPD - Minerals Consultation Areas (RM7) [p46-47] To revise the extents of Mineral Consultation Areas to take into account the constraints of each site.
+WMP - Environment and Environmental Enhancement (WMP27) [p##-##] Replaced by RPD - Environment and Environmental Enhancement (RD1) [p48-52] To add a requirement for a net gain in biodiversity.
 To update the policy requirements to take into account the judgement in Wealden District Council v.
-Secretary of State for Communities and Local Government, Lewes District Council and South Downs National Park Authority [2017] Factual update to incorporate reference to solis conservation
+Secretary of State for Communities and Local Government, Lewes District Council and South Downs National Park Authority [2017] Factual update to incorporate reference to soils conservation